mozilla/geckoview/index.md

 tags: [GeckoView,Gecko,mozilla,android,WebView,mobile,mozilla-central]
 ---

-While Android offers a built-in WebView, it's not intended for building browsers, and many advanced Web APIs are disabled.
-Android's WebView is also a moving target: it's impossible know exactly which engine (and what version of that engine) will power a WebView on client devices.
+Android offers a built-in WebView, which applications can hook into in order to display web pages within the context of their app.
+However, Android's WebView is not intended for building browsers, as many advanced Web APIs are disabled.
+Furthermore, it is also a moving target: it's impossible to know exactly which engine (and what version of that engine) will power a WebView on client devices.

-In contrast, GeckoView is:
+That is where GeckoView comes in.
+GeckoView is:

-- **Full-Featured**: GeckoView is designed to expose the entire power of the Web to applications, including being suitable for building web browsers.
+- **Full-Featured**: GeckoView is designed to expose the entire power of the Web to applications, and all that through a straightforward API.
+- **Suited for apps and browsers**: GeckoView is particularly suited for building mobile browsers, but it can be embedded as a web engine component in any kind of app.
 - **Self-Contained**: Because GeckoView is a standalone library that you bundle with your application, you can be confident that the code you test is the code that will actually run.
 - **Standards Compliant**: Like Firefox, GeckoView offers excellent support for modern Web standards.